angelsk/jocarter/cv.md

 ## OTHER INTERESTS

-* Streaming video games regularly on Mixer
+* Streaming video games regularly on Twitch
 * One of the Hosts on the Home Movie Club podcast, part of the That Podcast Thing network
 * Computer games, achievement hunting, photography, reading, puzzles, ARGs: a self-confessed geek
 * Swimming (Gold Survival, Life Support 2 First Aid and Merit Lifesaving Award)